marcusig/woocommerce-product-customizer/src/readme.txt

 2. Search for 'Product Configurator for WooCommerce'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
+5. Go to the FAQs and watch the "getting started" video

 = Uploading in WordPress Dashboard =